-Garter stitch fabric, a bit loose and wavy, before edging
+Garter stitch fabric, a bit loose and wavy, before edging |

-Tight (back) and loose (front) garter stitch fabric, edged
+Tight (back) and loose (front) garter stitch fabric, edged |

-This edging can be applied with a knitting needle, although it is easier to do it with a crochet hook, as illustrated.
+This edging can be applied with a knitting needle, although it is easier to do it with a crochet hook, as shown.
 This technique is called "slip stitch" and creates a neat little chain around the garment.
 The chain constrains the edge.
-Once edged, the garter stitch fabric can stretch sufficiently to preserve the knitting's stretchy nature, but not so much as to permit ruffling.
+Once edged, the garter stitch fabric can still stretch, but won't ruffle. |

 Here's how, in 3 steps.

 Once the hook (or needle) is through the fabric, catch the running yarn and draw up a loop.
-Now, go to the next stitch of your garter stitch fabric and again insert, catching the yarn on the hook or needle.
+Now, go to the next row of your garter stitch fabric and again insert, catching the yarn on the hook or needle.
 The below illustration shows the hook inserted through the fabric, from front to back, catching the running yarn, and about to pull the second loop through the fabric edge--the first loop was pulled through the same manner.

-Step 1
+Step 1 |

 Step 2: The second loop has been drawn through the fabric.
 There are now two loops on the hook on the front face of the fabric.

-Step 2
+Step 2 |

 Step 3: The last step is to draw the second loop (the one more towards the business end of the hook/needle) THROUGH the first loop (the one more towards the handle).

-Step 3
+Step 3 |

 Happy knitting --TK